A performance portable, fully implicit Landau collision operator with batched linear solvers: Landau collisions for magnetized plasmas

-The Landau integral is inherently three dimensional, but in a strong magnetic guide field, a gyrokinetic approximation allows for the use of cylindrical coordinates, $\vec{v} = \left ( r, z \right)$, to reduce the computation to a $2V$ grid \cite{Hager2016}.
-Both the $2D$ and full $3V$ models are investigated in this report.
-The $3V$ model is required for extension to relativistic regimes \cite{Beliaev_Budker_1956,Braams-Karney:PRL1987,PhysRevE.99.053309}, which is the subject of future work.
+The Landau integral is inherently three dimensional, but in a strong magnetic guide field, a gyrokinetic approximation allows for the use of cylindrical coordinates, $\vec{x} = \left ( r, z \right)$, to reduce the $3D$ problem to a $2D$ computation, or in velocity space $2V$, and (\ref{eq:land2}) is modified accordingly (\S III.A \cite{Adams2022a}).
+The $z$ coordinate is aligned with the magnetic field and is referred to as $v_\parallel$.
+Likewise $r$ is referred to as $v_\perp$.
+Both the $2V$ and full $3V$ models are investigated in this report.
+The $3V$ model is required for extension to relativistic regimes \cite{Beliaev_Budker_1956,Braams-Karney:PRL1987,PhysRevE.99.053309}, but $2V$ is the focus of performance optimization and is currently practical \cite{Hager2016}.

-The salient feature of (\ref{eq:landau1}) is the inner integral over the domain ${\bar\Omega}$ for each species $\beta$, which results in an $\Order{N^2}$ work complexity algorithm, where $N$ is the number of integration points for a finite element formulation (\S\ref{sec:petsc}) \cite{AdamsHirvijokiKnepleyBrownIsaacMills2017}.
-The two terms in (\ref{eq:landau1}), a divergence and Laplacian, have rank one vector and rank two tensor, respectively, ``material" coefficients.
-These coefficients are computed in the inner integral.